-The Company recognizes revenue on sales of WAKIX when the customer obtains control of the product, which occurs at a point in time, typically upon delivery.
-Product revenues are recorded at the product's wholesale acquisition costs, net of applicable reserves for variable consideration that are offered within contracts between the Company and its customers, payors, and other indirect customers relating to the sale of WAKIX.
-Components of variable consideration include government and commercial contracts, product returns, commercial co-payment assistance program transactions, and distribution services fees.
-These deductions are based on the amounts earned or to be claimed on the related sales and are classified as a current liability or reduction of receivables, based on expected value method and a range of outcomes and are probability weighted in accordance with ASC 606.
+We recognize revenue on sales of WAKIX when the customer obtains control of the product, which occurs at a point in time, typically upon delivery.
+Product revenues are recorded at the product's list price, net of applicable reserves for variable consideration that are offered within contracts between us and our customers, payors, and other indirect customers relating to the sale of WAKIX.
+Components of variable consideration include government (as detailed below) and commercial contracts, commercial co-payment assistance program transactions, and distribution service fees.
+These deductions are based on the amounts earned, or to be claimed on the related sales, and are classified as a current liability or reduction of receivables.